Zaatari Refugee Camp

-Together these experiences have informed her studies at The Pearson Institute focused on economic development, public policy, and interdisciplinary affairs.
-While at Harris Public Policy and The Pearson Institute, Patwary worked as a research assistant for Professor Chris Blattman on a project regarding vote-buying in Uganda and has done work with Muslim Affairs and Public Policy bringing speakers to campus to discuss issues affecting Muslims across the globe.
+While at Harris Public Policy, Patwary worked as a research assistant for Professor Chris Blattman on a project regarding vote-buying in Uganda and was a member of student group Muslim Affairs and Public Policy.
 In summer 2018, she interned with the Cook County Board of Commissioners in Commissioner García’s office, focusing on legislation at the county level regarding immigration, criminal justice reform, and protecting the rights of underserved communities.

 Patwary holds an undergraduate degree in international affairs and economics from George Washington University.
 During this time, she worked as a legislative intern in the office of US Senator Carl Levin, volunteered as an English teacher in Kırklareli, Turkey with the Federation of Balkan American Associations, and volunteered with the AmeriCorps program Jumpstart in the Washington, DC, area.
 Patwary also completed an internship at the US Department of State's Office of International Religious Freedom and at the Muslim Public Affairs Council.